smnorris/roadintegrator/README.md

 - roads are present in the tenure layers that have not been built
 - roads may have been decomissioned, overgrown or become otherwise impassible

-Additionally, the various road data sources are not 100% comprehensive, there may be roads present in the landscape that are included in the analysis/output product.
+Additionally, the various road data sources are not 100% comprehensive, there may be roads present in the landscape that are not included in the analysis and output product.

-## Requirements

-- PostgreSQL >= 13 (tested with v13.3)
-- PostGIS >= 3.1
-- Geos >= 3.9

 ## Installation

-### Python dependencies
+### Processing environment

 1. Install Anaconda or [miniconda](https://docs.conda.io/en/latest/miniconda.html)